chrisbra/csv.vim/README.md

 unlet g:csv_nl
 ```

-It is a good idea to reinitialize the plugin afterwards `InitCSV`
+It is a good idea to reinitialize the plugin afterwards [CSVInit](#csvinit)

 Note, this might not work correctly in all cases.
 The syntax highlighting
 seems to change on cursor movements.
 This could possibly be a bug in the
 syntax highlighting engine of Vim.
-Also, `WhatColumn_CSV` can't handle
+Also, [WhatColumn](#whatcolumn) can't handle
 newlines inside fields and will most certainly be wrong.

 ## Highlight column automatically

 You can let vim automatically highlight the column on which the cursor is.
-This works by defining an `CursorMoved` autocommand to always highlight the
+This works by defining an [`CursorMoved`](http://vimhelp.appspot.com/autocmd.txt.html#CursorMoved) autocommand to always highlight the
 column, when the cursor is moved in normal mode.
 Note, this does not update
 the highlighting, if the Cursor is moved in Insert mode.
 To enable this,
 define the g:csv_highlight_column variable like this